mansuf/mangadex-downloader/README.md

 ## Notes <a id="notes"></a>

-### Pornographic content <a id="pornographic-content"></a>
+### Pornographic and erotica content <a id="pornographic-and-erotica-content"></a>

-You may get error `You are not allowed to see ..` when downloading porn manga.
+You may get error `You are not allowed to see ..` when downloading porn and erotica manga.
 This is because mangadex-downloader implement strict rule to porn mangas.

 For more info, you can [see it here](https://mangadex-dl.mansuf.link/en/latest/notes/pornographic.html)